jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_2.rst

         return first_input or second_input
         return (not not first_input) or (not not second_input)

   the test is still green.
-Two nots_ don't make a right
+Do two nots_ make a right?

 * I remove the the second `return statement`_